 For dinner, you could opt for the no-frills Pizzeria Da Remo (Piazza S. Maria Liberatrice), which offers tasty thin-crust pizza in a boisterous atmosphere, or choose the polar opposite experience and go for the upmarket Da Felice (Via Mastro Giorgio 29) for a plate of the house speciality, tonnarelli cacio e pepe, but be advised that booking is essential.

-Somewhere in between, ambience-wise, are Lo Scoppetaro (Lungotevere Testaccio 7) for a plate of rigatoni alla pajata; Trattoria Da Bucatino (Via Luca della Robbia 84) where diners are provided with bibs for the signature bucatini all'amatriciana; Agustarello for a dish of home-cooked coda alla vaccinara (Via Giovanni Branca 100); or the brightly-illuminated Pizzeria Nuovo Mondo (Via Amerigo Vespucci 9-15), without the atmosphere of Da Remo but considered by many as the best pizza in Testaccio.
+Somewhere in between, ambience-wise, are Lo Scoppetaro (Lungotevere Testaccio 7) for a plate of rigatoni alla pajata; Trattoria Da Bucatino (Via Luca della Robbia 84) where diners are provided with bibs for the signature bucatini all'amatriciana; Agustarello for a dish of home-cooked coda alla vaccinara (Via Giovanni Branca 100); Piatto Romano (Via G.B.
+Bodoni 62) which lives up to its name; or Pizzeria Nuovo Mondo (Via Amerigo Vespucci 9-15), without the atmosphere of Da Remo but considered by many as the best pizza in Testaccio.

 View on Map

 Monte Testaccio, 00153 Rome, Metropolitan City of Rome, Italy

 Latest Yellow Pages